donejs/donejs/docs/guide.md

 We want to support two additional routes:

-- `restaurants/:slug` which shows a details page for the restaurant with `slug` being a URL friendly short name for the restaurant
+- `restaurants/:slug`, which shows a details page for the restaurant with `slug` being a URL friendly short name for the restaurant
-- `restaurants/:slug/order` which shows the menu of the current restaurant and allows us to make a selection and then send our order.
+- `restaurants/:slug/order`, which shows the menu of the current restaurant and allows us to make a selection and then send our order.

 ### Create additional components

-To make this happen we need two more components.
-First `pmo/restaurant/details.component` which loads the restaurants (based on the `slug`) and then displays its information:
+To make this happen, we need two more components.
+First, `pmo/restaurant/details.component` which loads the restaurant (based on the `slug`) and then displays its information:

 ```html
 <can-component tag="pmo-restaurant-details">